wilsonzlin/edgesearch/README.md

 ### Build the worker

-The data needs to be formatted into three files:
+The data needs to be formatted into two files:

 - *Documents*: contents of all documents, delimited by NULL ('\0'), including at the end.
 - *Document terms*: terms for each corresponding document.
 Each term and document must end with NULL ('\0').